gmr/tinman/README.md

 - login_url: Login URL when using Tornado's @authenticated decorator
 - static_path: The path to static files
 - template_loader: The python module.Class to override the default template loader with
-- template_path: The path to template files
+- templates_path: The path to template files
 - transforms: A list of transformation objects to add to the application in module.Class format
-- translation_path: The path to translation files
+- translations_path: The path to translation files
 - ui_modules: Module for the UI modules classes (ie mysite.modules)
 - xsrf_cookies: Enable xsrf_cookie mode for forms
 - whitelist: List of IP addresses in CIDR notation if whitelist decorator is to be used